aakashabhi/Virtual-TryOn/README.md

-#Virtual TryOn
+# Virtual-TryOn

-Description:A computer vision and deep learning based project that enables the user to try on spectacles, watches and other accessories virtually
+__A computer vision and deep learning based project that enables the user to try on spectacles, watches and other accessories virtually__